 Evolution has an odd way of appearing to be a perfect process, and with good reason.
 Many things in the natural world fit like a glove on a hand.
-Terms like ”natural selection” and “survival of the fittest” imply evolution is a goal-oriented process, with the goal being perfect adaptation to the environment.
+Terms like ”natural selection” and “survival of the fittest” imply evolution is a goal-oriented process, with the goal being a perfect adaptation to the environment.
 But is it?

 Dinosaurs didn’t evolve to be even bigger.
 Instead, they went extinct.
 That would not be possible if evolution were simply a staircase to perfection.
 Though cats, big and small, are among the most apt predators on Earth, they launch successful hunts in less than half of their tries.